jbossdemocentral/rhpam7-install-demo/README.md

 Enjoy the installed and configured Red Hat Process Automation Manager 7.

-Installng on OpenShift Container Platform (CodeReady Containers)
+Installing on OpenShift Container Platform (CodeReady Containers)
 ----------------------------------------------------------------
 Install this demo on your local machine using an OpenShift Container Platform development cluster can be done using CodeReady Continers.
 It's fully automated and delivers a fully functioning container-native development experience: